List of highest individual scores in One Day International cricket

-One Day International (ODI) cricket is played between international cricket teams affiliated to the International Cricket Council (ICC), the global governing body of cricket.
+One Day International (ODI) cricket is played between international cricket teams affiliated to the International Cricket Council (ICC), the global goveng body of cricket.
 Men's ODI cricket is played between teams which are Full members of the ICC and the top four Associate and Affiliate members who achieve ODI status temporarily.
 Since 2018, matches played by Associate and Affiliate members as part of the Asia Cup or the ICC World Cup are also considered as ODIs.
 In women's cricket matches played between the top 10 ranked teams – as announced by ICC – are given ODI status, as are matches played as a part of the ICC Women's World Cup or ICC Women's Championship.
 ODIs consist of one innings per team, with a limit to the number of overs.
 This limit is currently 50 overs, although in the past it has been 55 or 60 overs.

 The earliest match now recognized as an ODI was played between England and Australia at Melbourne Cricket Ground in January 1971; since then there have been over 4,000 ODIs.
-In the first ever ODI match John Edrich of England scored the first ever half century.
+In the first ODI match John Edrich of England scored the first half century.
 He scored 82 runs which remained the highest individual score for that match.
-Dennis Amiss of England scored the first ever century in the second ever ODI in the following year.
+Dennis Amiss of England scored the first century in the second ever ODI in the following year.
 He scored 103 runs against Australia at Old Trafford Cricket Ground on 24 August 1972.
 The record of highest individual score progressed with Roy Fredericks's 105 and David Lloyd's unbeaten 116.
-In June 1975, Glenn Turner of New Zealand scored the first ever 150 plus score.
+In June 1975, Glenn Turner of New Zealand scored the first 150 plus score.
 He scored an 171 runs against East Africa at Edgbaston Cricket Ground, Birmingham on 7 June 1975.
 The record was bettered by Kapil Dev of India with an unbeaten 175 runs against Zimbabwe in the 1983 World Cup.
 In 1984, Viv Richards of the West Indies further bettered the record with an unbeaten 189 runs against England at Old Trafford.